LiamMcWeeney58/pythonlearn/README.md

 # pythonlearn
-Comments and progress from learning python
+Comments and progress from my progress of learning python
-This is just a repo for my progress on learning python